Main Purpose of the Role

 Our values and behaviours influence our work and support us in the delivery of our key priorities.
 In your application, and should you be invited to interview, you will be asked to describe situations that support the criteria required in the role and which also demonstrate our values and behaviours.
 Find out more about Perth & Kinross Council and you could soon be joining our team!

-Here's what we can offer you:
+Here's what we can offer you :

-* A generous annual leave package
+1. A generous annual leave package

-* Eligibility to join our pension scheme
+3. Eligibility to join our pension scheme

-* Family friendly and positive work/life balance policies such as Flexible Working, Maternity, Paternity & Adoption leave, time off for volunteering and our Wellbeing Framework
+4. Family friendly and positive work/life balance policies such as Flexible Working, Maternity, Paternity & Adoption leave, time off for volunteering and our Wellbeing Framework

-* Flexi time
+5. Flexi time

-* Access to a range of benefits
+6. Access to a range of benefits

 We recognise there can be benefits to flexible working and where individual jobs allow, we seek to support this.
 You are encouraged to discuss potential options with the recruiting manager, if this is of interest to you.
 A healthy work life balance is important to us and we provide supportive management and, where possible, flexible working arrangements to help you achieve that balance.
 You will have access to training and support for continued professional development.

 For purposes of connection and collaboration with colleagues and with the community we serve, our full-time employees work on site for a minimum of 2 days per week with the arrangements for part time employees being agreed on a basis which will ensure that they benefit to an equivalent degree.
-Our FAQs on hybrid working can be found here Hybrid working FAQs.
-We are committed to being a more inclusive employer - to ensure we can consider any reasonable adjustments, please either contact the recruiting manager to discuss any individual circumstances, discuss at interview or, if you prefer, after any conditional offer is made.

 Next Steps